 In our experiments, we observe that our decentralized guessing games are converging very often.
 The vocabulary-concept mappings developed by the individual agents during the transient phase are random which enables sufficient exploration to drive the evolution towards coherence in a finite number of dialogues.
 Coherence implies a more consistent and meaningful use of language, where words and expressions convey clear, grounded and shared meanings.
-This is corroborated by the convergence of loss functions and the maximization of average reward (average of the rewards of the conversations in a dialogue) as illustrated in Figures 11b and 8b.
-Note that we maximize the shared cumulative soft rewards by calibrating the policy parameters in the direction of the policy gradient over a non-differentiable channel between the speaker and listener.
+This is corroborated by the convergence of loss functions and the maximization of average reward (average of the rewards of the conversations in a dialogue) as illustrated in Figures 13b and 16b.
 Positive rewards, attributed to successful communication events, are considered rare.
 When such events occur, positive rewards are reinforced by policy gradient-based calibration operations.
 This is further boosted by the guided feedback mechanism, where the listener uses the topic vertex information conveyed by the speaker to calibrate his parameters to match the conceptualization of the topic vertex (possibly ambiguous) with the utterance.
-These mechanisms help reinforce successful communication strategies.
-This is observed in most of the trials ( $\approx 95\%$ ), however, in some cases this behaviour is not observed which is primarily attributed to the lack of positive rewards which arises due to random initialization of the neural network weights and the distribution bias of the source, topic vertices pair chosen for the conversations.
+These mechanisms help reinforce successful communication schemes.
+The success ratio is defined as the frequency of conversations in a dialogue, where the listener is able to identify the topic vertex.
+The evolution of this success ratio is depicted in Figure 16a over the course of dialogues across the population.
+This signifies that all the dialogue interactions in the conversation among the agent population are successful after a finite number of steps which suggests that the participants are able to achieve their communication objectives (identifying topic vertex) effectively through the medium of language, and this is independent of the nature of the agent executing the role of listener and speaker.
+As the process unfolds, it becomes increasingly apparent that all agents converge towards possessing highly similar vocabularies (Figure 2).
+The convergence towards near-identical vocabularies likely stems from the agents' interactions and the need for effective communication.
+Through repeated interactions, agents gradually align their linguistic representations, leading to a shared, grounded lexicon.